wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 ## Explicit Sampling Strategies

-A explicit sampling strategy is a mechanism for selecting which traces to forward to Wavefront.
+An explicit sampling strategy is a mechanism for selecting which traces to forward to Wavefront.
 Wavefront supports the following explicit sampling strategies:

+### Explicit Sampling Strategy Overview

 <table>
 <colgroup>